viamrobotics/docs/docs/components/movement-sensor/_index.md

 Viam supports several different models of movement sensor.
 For configuration information, click on the model name:
-Click the model names below for configuration information:

 <!-- prettier-ignore -->
 Model | Description <a name="model-table"></a>